awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

 ## Looking Up Insights Events by Attribute<a name="look-up-insights-by-attributes"></a>

-To filter by an attribute, type the following command:
+To filter by an attribute, type the following command\.

 ```
 aws cloudtrail lookup-events --event-category insight --lookup-attributes AttributeKey=<attribute>,AttributeValue=<string>
 ```

-You can specify only one attribute key/value pair for each lookup\-events command\.
+You can specify only one attribute key\-value pair for each lookup\-events command\.
 The following are valid Insights event values for `AttributeKey`\.
 Value names are case sensitive\.
 + EventId
 + EventName
 + EventSource